 Does your business lack organization around basic tasks?
-Do your employees seem needy and like they could benefit from being more independent?
+Do your employees lack initiative and could benefit from being more independent?
 Are you wondering what you can do to improve your growing business?

 If you answered yes to the previous questions, implementing standard operating procedures (SOPs) can be what you need to solve your problems.

-SOPs have been driving the most important business processes for years, and it can help bring some much-needed organization to your company.
+SOPs have been driving the most important business processes for years, and help bring some much-needed organization to your company.

 We’re going to give you a crash course on SOPs.
 You’ll learn what they are, how they benefit your business, and how you can start writing some SOPs of your own.